Complexity

 summary: ClassVar[str] = 'Forbid modules with complex lines.'

-class TooManyImportsViolation(node=None, text=None, baseline=None)[source]
+final class TooManyImportsViolation(node=None, text=None, baseline=None)[source]

 Bases: SimpleViolation